Identity Account Self-Service Portal

 Multi-Factor Authentication (MFA) refers to an additional layer of security that is added to the login process.

 MFA relies on two forms of authentication: something you know and something you have.
-The something you know is your password.
-The something you have with you can be a code from a mobile app or SMS text, or a phone call.
 This means that even if your password is stolen, your account will remain secure because an attacker will not have the secondary authentication method.

-Microsoft allows everyone to enroll their authentication methods (also known as factors) simultaneously for both MFA and SSPR so they can be used as required and needed
+You can enroll your authentication methods (also known as factors) simultaneously for both MFA and SSPR so they can be used as required and needed.

 -